manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         () => console.log("HTTP server started and available at http://localhost:8000.")
     );

-As always, don't forget to "stop" the currently running server application with CTRL-C, and re-start it using the changed code base with `node index.js`.
+As always, don't forget to "stop" the currently running server application with CTRL-c, and re-start it using the changed code base with `node index.js`.

 Interacting with the server through curl is now a tad more interesting: